Tomahawk Steak professional tips will give you the confidence to cook this amazing cut of beef at home the way a professional chef does!

 - Stovetop or burner

-Rosemary – 2 branches, one chopped the other for garnish
+- 2 Rosemary stalks one chopped the other for garnish

-- Rub the steak, both sides, with salt and let sit out on a sheet pan for 2 hours.
+- Rub the steak, both sides, with salt and let it sit out on a sheet pan for 2 hours, yep, 2 hours!

 - Meanwhile, chop 1 branch of rosemary into pieces.
 Mix with olive oil and garlic and set aside.

-- Preheat oven to 450 and place a heavy rectangle pan (long enough to accommodate the length of steak and bone) in the oven to get hot.
+- Preheat oven to 450 and place a heavy cast iron rectangle pan (long enough to accommodate the length of steak and bone) in the oven to get hot.

-- On the stove top, heat up a cast iron (or heavy pan) until it is really HOT.
+- Move the heated pan to the stove top, turn on the fire.
 Place the steak on the pan (bone hanging off) and sizzle it on one side, about 3 minutes.

 - Turn it over, brush with rosemary mixture and sizzle another 3 minutes.